 Once you have the chart, you can make color samples of different mixtures of your artist paints and use them as a reference for mixing the same color later on.
 It is critical that you identify which colors where used and the proportions.

 Colors are broken down into several categories.
-The very first ones you want to start with, are the Primary Colors.There are three of them:
+The very first ones you want to start with, are the Primary Colors.

 They are called Primary colors, because they cannot be made from any combination of colors or pigments.

 Mixing any two of the primary colors together will give you … (More)

-They are the result of mixing two Primary Colors together in equal parts.
+The Secondary Colors are the result of mixing two Primary Colors together in equal parts.

 You can get different secondary colors depending on whether you are using a “warm” or “cool” set of primary colors.